What's new in Echo360 for Students?

 The Echo360 Classroom allows you to flag and bookmark content while watching a recording.
 The Classroom also has an integrated Notes tool that allows you to take notes as you watch and attach those notes to a location in the video.
 For more information, see the Echo360 help files:

 Please note that the Questions/Q&A tool has been disabled for Tufts.

 New Login Process

 All Tufts account holders have access to the new Echo360.
 However, the login process has changed.
-Students accessing Echo360 from within Trunk or Canvas will be taken directly to recordings without having to log in again.
-Students using TUSK will use Single Sign-On (SSO) to log into Echo360 with their Tufts Username and Password.
+Students accessing Echo360 from Canvas will be taken directly to recordings without having to log in again.
+Students using TUSK will use Single Sign-On (SSO) to log into Echo360 with their Tufts username and password.
 For more information, see How do I access Echo360?